eraybasar/pesdk-docs/_guides/android/v3_1/concepts/styling.md

 ### See an example

-You can find a finished example with a customized design in our [GitHub repository](https://github.com/imgly/imgly-sdk-android-demo).
+You can find a finished example with a customized design in our {% include guides/android/demo-repository.md %}.
 Just take a look at the `CustomizeLayoutExample` folder.